mvolkmann/blog/src/htmx.md

 - Study Alpine JS and consider using it with HTMX
 - Read essays by Carson Gross on the HTMX website.

-you can still use REST APIs that return JSON.
-You just need to add another layer of HTTP services that call those and translate JSON into HTML.
-This could be useful for also implementing mobile apps that use the JSON-based API’s. hx-push-url=“true” gives history support, so the back button can go to a previous state of the UI.
+hx-push-url=“true” gives history support, so the back button can go to a previous state of the UI.
 Try this! it does this by snapshoting the entire DOM and saving it in localstorage. this uses the standard history API. writing to localstorage can be disabled if desired. use the hx-request HTTP header to determine how to render a page when the browser is refreshed. this enables support for deep links. this is useful when HTMX has replaced portions of a page.